 What are going to be the big branding trends in 2015?
 What will be the biggest opportunity?
 The toughest challenge?
 That’s exactly what we asked 16 branding experts from around the world, all of whose organizations have participated in this, the inaugural year of The Branding Roundtable.

-What follows is just a hint of what you’ll find in The Branding Roundtable No. 7: Trends for 2015 – be sure to download the free eBook to read everything these leading thinkers have to say:
+What follows is just a hint of what you’ll find in The Branding Roundtable No. 7: Trends for 2015 – be sure to download the full eBook to read everything these leading thinkers have to say:

 Tom Adams, Global Head of Strategy, Futurebrand